hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 > Question
 >
-> The browser is still making the request to Rails, but Rails answers with 304 Not Modified.
+> The browser is still making the request to Rails, but Rails responds with `304 Not Modified`.
 > Who has the cache, the browser or Rails?
 Why is this request sent over and over again?

 For an answer to this read below,